kmikael/kmikael.github.io/about.md

 title: About
 ---

 Hi, I'm Mikael.
-I'm a student and developer living in Vienna.
+I'm a math and computer science student and developer living in Vienna.
 I make native iOS apps and code mostly in Ruby the rest of the time.

 I spend a lot of time on [Twitter](https://twitter.com/mkonutgan) and [GitHub](https://github.com/kmikael/).
 I'm also on [App.net](https://alpha.app.net/kmikael).